Field Study Experiences

 Make a difference, have fun, and explore the Arboretum.
 Become a Field Study Guide and lead small groups of elementary schoolchildren in outdoor explorations of plants and the natural world.

-We are now recruiting for Spring 2019.
-Application deadline is March 15.
+We are now recruiting for Fall 2019.
 Please complete and submit a volunteer application.
+We look forward to speaking with you about volunteering!

 To learn more or to ask questions, please call Nancy Sableski, Manager of Children’s Education, at 617.384.5239 or by email.